American Red Cross seeks public’s help for blood donations

 The American Red Cross says there’s no data or evidence that COVID-19 can be transmitted through blood.

-If you’d like to donate, you can go to the American Red Cross website and register or you can walk into any of their offices on both sides of the river.
+If you’d like to donate, you can go to the American Red Cross website and register or you can walk into any of their offices.